mtrr34/metadata-pull/README.md

 # metadata-pull
 1) Use metadata.py to output a text file of tokenIds you are looking for.
-To run this do "python metadata.py x1 x2 x3 x4"
+Run this with "python metadata.py x1 x2 x3 x4"
     - x1 => baseTokenURI (can be found on the projects etherscan).
     - x2 => collection size i.e. 10000.
 This is one of the variables used for calculating bound_size
     - x3 => number of threads i.e 4 or whatever.
 PC dependent this just helps speed up the process of getting tokenIds.
 To see the difference run it with 1 thread and then multiple.